top of page

 • Music therapists (HCPC)

-All therapists are trained in online delivery, safeguarding and trauma-informed practice.
+All therapists are trained in online delivery, safeguarding, and trauma-informed practice.

 Can I join more than one programme?